SamiaTouileb/samiatouileb.github.io/talks.md

 Title of my talk: [ChatGPT, Copilot og Bard – hvordan fungerer store språkmodeller?](https://nordiskemediedager.no/sesjoner/slik-fungerer-store-sprakmodeller).

 - Invited speaker the Bergen Chamber of Commerce and Industry seminar, February 2024.
-Title of the seminar: ``Realiser AI potensialet på arbeidsplassen - Kan Copilot utløse mulighetene?''.
+Title of the seminar: *Realiser AI potensialet på arbeidsplassen - Kan Copilot utløse mulighetene?*.
 I gave a presentation entitled [Begrensninger og etiske betraktinger rundt språkmodeller](https://www.uib.no/l%C3%A6rernesdag/166730/beskrivelse-av-innleggene-til-l%C3%A6rernes-dag-2024#digital-kompetanse-og-kunstig-intelligens),  and  I was a member of a panel discussion.
 The seminars are directed to members from all companies and industries in the Bergen region.

 - Invited at Metis high school, Bergen, February 2024.
-Invited to give a talk at their ``Internet safety day''.
+Invited to give a talk at their *Internet safety day*.
 I gave a presentation about AI and large language models, their capabilities and weaknesses.

 - Speaker at Lærernes dag 2024, January 2024.
 Invited to give a talk at this years lecturer's day at the University of Bergen.
 This yearly arrangement attracts teachers from the Bergen area to promote research.
 The title of my presentation was: [Læring i språkmodellenes tid](https://www.bergen-chamber.no/arrangementer/realiser-ai-potensiale-paa-arbeidsplassen-kan-copilot-utloese-mulighetene/program).

 - Invited speaker at the Norwegian Association for the protection of Industrial Property, November 2023.
-Title of the seminar: ``Ettermiddagsseminar om kunstig intelligens og immaterialrett''.
+Title of the seminar: *Ettermiddagsseminar om kunstig intelligens og immaterialrett*.
 The seminar organised by opphavsrettsforeningen (Norsk Forening for Opphavsrett) The Norwegian Association for the protection of Industrial Property.
 Title of my talk: [Hva er kunstig intelligens i stand til å skape og hva kan vi vente oss i nær fremtid?](https://www.nirnorge.no/ip-og-ai).

 - Interviewed for an article on *forskning.no*, October 2023.